 My struggles are always minimized

 I have another kid, so I know what it’s like to feel like a good mom.
-I say, please take out the trash and he does it, sometimes without asking.
-He lined up a summer job, all by himself.
+I say, please take out the trash, and he does it, sometimes without asking.
+He lined up a summer job all by himself.
 He does all the things.
 I don’t manage this one, don’t worry nearly as much.
 He lives in light and laughter.
-Shesh, feeling like a good mom with this one hardly feels earned.
+Sheesh, feeling like a good mom with this one hardly feels earned.

 We are all doing our best

-We are not good moms because we have good kids and we are not bad moms when our kids are struggling.
-We are all moms, doing our best.
-How our kids turn out has a little to do with us and a lot to do with the dynamic nature of life.
+We are not good moms because we have good kids and are not bad moms when our kids struggle.
+We are all moms doing our best.
+How our kids turn out has little to do with us and a lot to do with the dynamic nature of life.
 It can happen in a flash, this reversal of fortune.
 To be holding up a kid in darkness is the most humbling and raw of experiences.

-To the moms on the other side, the side I stand on with my easy going kid, look at your friends with the struggling kids and really see them.
+To the moms on the other side, the side I stand on with my easy-going kid, look at your friends with the struggling kids and see them.
 Validate a text that comes through that says things are not ok.
-I did that before I knew I would be the mom going to med checks.
-I took those sad moms to coffee and I listened.
+Before I knew I would be the mom going to med checks, I did that.
+I took those sad moms to coffee, and I listened.
 I felt their pain, the pain that feels so real to me today.
-How it shifts and shifts again, feels like I’m moving into the light, but we know how that goes.
+How it shifts and shifts again feels like I’m moving into the light, but we know how that goes.